Skip to main content

 But identifying your skin’s surface tone is only half the story.
 The real secret to choosing makeup that makes you look radiant is understanding your undertone—the subtle hue that lies just beneath your skin's surface.
 Your undertone doesn't change, even if your skin gets tanner in the summer.
 Figuring out if your undertone is warm, cool, or neutral is the key to selecting shades that truly complement you instead of clashing with your natural coloring.
 Let’s walk through a few simple ways to figure it out.

-What a Medium Skin Tone Looks Like
+What Does a Medium Skin Tone Actually Look Like?

 Think of a medium skin tone as the gorgeous middle ground.
 It’s richer than fair or light skin but not as deep as dark skin tones.
 You might describe your skin as tan, olive, or honey-colored year-round.
 One of the best things about having a medium skin tone is its versatility.
 You can pull off a huge range of makeup colors, from soft nudes to vibrant jewel tones, without them looking overpowering.
 The goal is always to enhance your natural warmth and radiance, which is why finding shades that harmonize with your specific undertone is so important.
 It’s the difference between a good makeup look and a truly flawless one.

-Find Your Skin Tone Depth in Minutes
+The Quick Test to Find Your Skin Tone Depth

 Once you’ve identified that you fall into the medium skin tone category, the next step is to pinpoint your undertone.
 This is what will guide you to your most flattering shades of eyeshadow, blush, and lipstick.
 Your undertone is either warm (with hints of yellow, peach, or gold), cool (with hints of pink, red, or blue), or neutral (a balance of both).
 Knowing this is crucial for picking makeup that complements your complexion.
 If you’re ever feeling stuck, a one-on-one virtual beauty consultation can offer personalized advice to help you identify your undertones and find your perfect product matches.